arimura/BdbDumper/README.md

 # BdbDumper
-Berkley DB Dumper for our system.
+Berkley DB + msgpack Dumper for our system.

 ## Prerequisite
 - Carton